bmlanguage/bml/documentation.md

                                  // generate a new CAM
                                  StringLiteral interfaceDefinitions = "interface intrinsic function void platformInit(uint32 baseAddress) -> void;";
                                 StringLiteral implementation = " function void platformInit(uint32 baseAddress) {  register %myReg = baseAddress; } ";
+                                StringLiteral hdl = context.getHardwareDescription("myperipheral.hdl");
-                                context.newCAM(context.config.camName, interfaceDefinitions, implementation);
+                                context.newCAM(context.config.camName, interfaceDefinitions, implementation, hdl);
                              }
                            }
                       ```
                  *   **`addTransformation(Transformation transformation)`:** Adds a transformation to the code which is then performed by the compiler during a code generation phase.
                     * The `Transformation` object contains:
                  *  **`removeCode`**: The code that should be removed specified as a string.
                  * **`insertCode`**: The code that should be inserted instead of the code that is being removed.
                  * **`transformationType`**: The type of transformation that should be applied.
 Some possible types include: `instructionReplacement`, `bitfieldOptimization`, `codeReordering`.
                  *  **`target`**: A data structure with information about the target including the type of the data being transformed, the memory region, and other metadata about the access allowing the CAM to be more specific when performing code transformations.
+                  * **`getHardwareDescription(StringLiteral hardwareDescription)`**: Loads a hardware description language file and returns the content as a String literal that can be used by CAMs.
                 * **`hasInstruction(StringLiteral instructionName)`**: Returns `true` if the instruction is present in the current context otherwise `false`.
                  * **`getInstructionCode() -> StringLiteral`**: Returns the current instruction as a string, which can be used to remove or modify it.
                  *  **`instructionTarget() -> TargetData`**: Returns a `TargetData` structure that contains information about the current code target.